TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-Once inside the application, we can see different functionalities:
+After logging in, we gain access to the following functionalities:

 - 1.- Firewalls:

-This feature corresponds to the `/firewalls` path enumerated above:
+This feature matches the `/firewalls` path discovered during fuzzing:

 <br />